-Vegan Gluten-free Grain-free Cinnamon Hazelnut Chocolate Chip Cookies!
+Vegan Hazelnut Chocolate Chip Cookies!
 These are just 7 ingredients (+salt), oil-free, grain-free and bursting with cinnamon flavor and a deep roasted hazelnut richness!

 My all time favorite flavor is cinnamon.
 It has an amazing ability to sweeten and warm up any dish, whether savory or sweet.
-Cinnamon rolls are one of my favorite indulgences, simply because of their intense cinnamon flavor.
-My Cinnamon Roll Bliss Bars are a favorite among friends.
-Also, my Raw Vegan Cinnamon Spice Cheesecake is a huge hit with family and friends!
+Vegan Cinnamon rolls are one of my favorite indulgences, simply because of their intense cinnamon flavor.
+My Cinnamon Roll Granola Bars are a favorite among friends and my family can never get enough of this Cinnamon Applesauce Quick Bread.

 I took that strong cinnamon flavor as inspiration for these cookies.
-It has a lot of cinnamon, but it works out amazing.
 I combined it with roasted hazelnuts that I made into a butter.
 The two flavors combined are divine.

-I’m also showing you today how to make homemade hazelnut butter (full step-by-step tutorial here), which holds them together perfectly…..no need for egg substitutes!
+I’m also showing you today how to make homemade hazelnut butter (full step-by-step tutorial here), which holds them together perfectly.
+No need for egg substitutes!
 These cookies have an amazing soft, chewiness that is addicting…similar to the chewiness from an oatmeal cookie.

 The ground up almonds lend a ton of moisture and texture and keep it oil-free!

-- Oat-free Classic Vegan Chocolate Chip Cookies….aka, rated BEST chocolate chip cookies by readers!
+- Best Vegan Chocolate Chip Cookies rated BEST chocolate chip cookies by readers!

 - Dark Chocolate Molasses Cookies